pecknigel/learning-resources/tenets.md

 ## Delay Gratification

+## Take Small Wins

+Fixing one error and moving on to the next is a win.

+## Errors Are Your Friend

+Work with them.
+Don’t fight them.
+Court them.
+They’re helping you craft reliable software.

 ## Let Go!

 It’s not a useful approach to try and get it all right the first time.
 Your focus is needed elsewhere.